heysunil/docs/content/version/cumulus-linux-343/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 author: Cumulus Networks
 weight: 225
 aliases:
- - /display/CL34/Network+Troubleshooting
+ - /display/CL343/Network+Troubleshooting
  - /pages/viewpage.action?pageId=7112353
 pageID: 7112353
 product: Cumulus Linux
-version: 3.4.3
+version: '3.4'
 imgData: cumulus-linux-343
 siteSlug: cumulus-linux-343
 ---
 Cumulus Linux contains a number of command line and analytical tools to help you troubleshoot issues with your network.

-## Checking Reachability Using ping</span>
+## Checking Reachability Using ping

 `ping` is used to check reachability of a host. `ping` also calculates the time it takes for packets to travel the round trip.
 See `man ping`